joelparkerhenderson/pitch-deck/README.md

 ### Slide 1: Vision

-Can you write a simple summary of your idea and it's value to the user?
+Can you write a simple summary of your idea and its value to the user?

 ### Slide 2: Reason